AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-predictive-content/edit-predictive-content-for-emails.md

 >[!PREREQUISITES]
 >
->Content must be [approved for predictive content](/help/marketo/product-docs/predictive-content/working-with-all-content/approve-a-title-for-predictive-content.md) on the All Content page.
+>Content must be [approved for predictive content](/help/marketo/product-docs/predictive-content/working-with-all-content/approve-a-title-for-predictive-content.md) on the [!UICONTROL All Content] page.

-1. On the Predictive Content page, click a title to open the editor.
+1. On the [!UICONTROL Predictive Content] page, click a title to open the editor.

    ![](assets/image2017-10-3-9-3a30-3a25.png)

-1. The edit page opens. **Email** displays by default.
+1. The edit page opens. **[!UICONTROL Email]** displays by default.

    ![](assets/image2017-10-3-9-3a31-3a18.png)